Reflections on the anthroposophical approach to art

 The anthroposophical path, whether in painting or meditation or any other practice, is one where one’s individual consciousness always remains awake and fully present.
 There are no induced trances or losing your sense of self to the Other, whether it be the material or non-material world.
 This does not mean you can’t be receptive to things outside of yourself, but it is an active receptivity, not a passive one.
 Because the danger in passive receptivity is losing oneself – losing oneself to conscious awareness of what you are doing.
 The ‘ego-less consciousness’ of af Klint’s early mediumistic works could be described in this way.

-Active receptivity, however, must be cultivated and trained, though it’s easier in some mediums than others.
+Active receptivity, however, can and should be cultivated and trained, though it’s easier in some mediums than others.
 For example, in wet-on-dry painting techniques, such as traditional watercolour, you have to be focused and present continually because of its technical demands and because you must keep stepping back from the work so that the layers can dry.
 In meditative practices, active receptivity is sometimes practised by continually moving your awareness between focused concentration and open receptivity.
 Arthur Zajonc, physicist and Goethean scholar, developed this approach in his cognitive breathing practice, where the space left by intense concentration allows an echo or afterimage of attentiveness, so to ‘let come’ such moments of direct experience or insight that are given to us.

 Form is movement come to rest